-- 1.23 The European Standards referred to in this SHTM may be used alongside a quality system for the supply of sterile medical devices based upon the EN ISO 9000 series: - a.
-EN ISO 9001 and 9002 (formerly EN 29001 and 29002) describe the basic requirements for a quality system; - b.
-EN 46001 and 46002 describe particular requirements for the suppliers of medical devices. - 1.24 Written procedures for the procurement, validation and management of sterilizers designed to support a quality system for the production of sterile goods will be found in Part 6, which should be obtained from the Stationery Office.
+- 1.22 The European Standards referred to in this SHTM may be used alongside a quality system for the supply of sterile medical devices based upon the EN ISO 9000 series: - a.
+EN ISO 9001 and 9002 describe the basic requirements for a quality system; - b.
+EN 46001 and 46002 describe particular requirements for the suppliers of medical devices. - 1.23 Written procedures for the procurement, validation and management of sterilizers designed to support a quality system for the production of sterile goods will be found in Part 6, which should be obtained from the Stationery Office.
 Further guidance may be found in the 'Guide to good manufacturing practice for National Health Service sterile services departments' published by the Institute of Sterile Services Management and issued to the NHS as EL89(P)136.